Deltachaos/Deltachaos/README.md

 ### 🌟 Major Projects & Companies

-- **Alliance 90/The Greens** – Built the digital conference platform used for the first fully digital party conference in Germany during the COVID-19 pandemic.
+- **Alliance 90/The Greens** – Built majority of the digital conference platform used for the first fully digital party conference in Germany during the COVID-19 pandemic.
 [Watch the tagesschau report](https://www.youtube.com/watch?v=QCM3dp5x3m4&t=1070s).
 - **Abstimmungsgrün** - Initial creator of [Abstimmungsgrün](https://abstimmung.netzbegruenung.de/), a software to plan and held voting sessions in real time.
-- **Commerzbank** – Designed and implemented a **microservice-based ticket management system** with React.js and Symfony, integrating complex banking workflows.
+- **Commerzbank** – Designed and implemented a **microservice-based ticket management system** with Symfony, integrating complex infrastructure provisioning.
-- **Lekkerland** – Led the **modernization of a B2B e-commerce platform**, migrating from OXID to a Kubernetes-based microservice architecture.
+- **Lekkerland** – Worked on the **modernization of a B2B e-commerce platform**, migrating from OXID to a Kubernetes-based microservice architecture.

 ### 🛠️ Small Projects